 The cost is 14 SCR for a bus to Vallee de Mai.
 Just wait at any bus stop on the route above.
 Here's a map showing the bus routes between Mont Plaisir and Anse Boudin (via Vallée de Mai).

-If you continue on to your left, you'll find the trail heading into Vallee de Mai Praslin.
+After paying the fee and entering, I continued on to your left, following the trail heading into Vallee de Mai.

-Almost immediately you'll be immersed in a magical tropical palm forest with a dense canopy.
+Almost immediately I was immersed in a magical tropical palm forest with a dense canopy.
 At the entrance, there are dried examples of the coco de mer (male and female), as well as a few other Seychelles endemic palm seeds.

 The coco de mer, or "nut of the sea" in English, is an endangered palm endemic to Praslin that produces the largest seed in the plant kingdom.
 It has a unique shape and plays an important role in the island's unique ecosystem.